 Furthermore, the indicator of sales revenue per personal consumption (GDP) shows how active domestic consumers utilize MAS services locally.
-The domestic market is also showing the decreasing trend from RM0.03 sales revenue per personal consumption in n this divisional and financial hierarchy, MAS performance.
+The domestic market is also showing the decreasing trend from RM0.03 sales revenue per personal consumption in

-consumers are also not considering MAS as their top choice.
+Ces io. /5 to 1997 to RM0.01 su..
+In this divisional and financial hierarchy, MAS performance.. consumers are also not considering MAS as their top choice.
 In this divisional and financial hierarchy, MAS performance is loosing the market share from international tourists and domestic c) Business Operating System Hierarchy